-The objective of this call for proposal is to facilitate local communities to address negative community practices towards social cohesion; strengthen community structures to facilitate trauma healing and reconciliation; and to strengthen social cohesion through social, cultural and economic initiatives for women and youth to deepen relationships and offer alternatives to violent practices.
+The objective of this call for proposal is to facilitate local communities to address negative community practices towards social cohesion; strengthen community structures to facilitate trauma healing and reconciliation; support socio-economic reintegration of youth former combatants and disarmed youth and to strengthen social cohesion through social, cultural and economic initiatives for women and youth to deepen relationships and offer alternatives to violent practices.

-UNDP seeks to identify credible and capable CSOs, women and youth groups currently having a physical presence and working in the identified conflict clusters to undertake some of the proposed initiatives in the call for proposal.
+UNDP seeks to identify credible and capable CSOs, women and youth groups currently having a physical presence and working in Western Bahr El Ghazal and Greater Pibor Administrative Area, South Sudan to undertake the proposed initiatives in the call for proposal.